CHAPTER 9 Mind Diving in the Strange Lands of Time & Writing Poems in the Face of Death Tanzania 21st August 2017

 Redd spoke, Andy is keen.

 “What, I have to show my worth to everyone these days, fair indeed.”
 Ewart Grogan replied.
 “I can understand a skeptical eye, used to it.
 Gertrude Watt, to whom I love’s family is the same way.
-Her Step-Father and James Watt, the Scottish inventor of the steam engine, was even more keen.”
+Her Step-Father and James Watt, the Scottish inventor of the steam engine, was even keener.”

 “Well, don’t be so dangerous.”
 Andy said and laughed.